 Additionally, eligible families, who did not receive monthly advance payments in 2021, can still get a lump-sum payment by claiming the Child Tax Credit when they file their 2021 federal income tax return.
 This also includes families that don’t normally have to file a return.

 If a taxpayer did not qualify for the third economic impact payment or if they did not receive the full amount, they may be eligible for the Recovery Rebate Credit.
-In early 2022, the IRS will send Letter 6475 that contains the total amount of the third economic impact payment and any additional payments.
-Taxpayers will need the total amount economic impact payment and any additional payments they have received to calculate their correct 2021 Recovery Rebate Credit amount for filing their tax returns.
+In early 2022, the IRS will send Letter 6475 which contains the total amount of the third economic impact payment and any additional payments.
+Taxpayers will need the total amount of economic impact payment and any additional payments they have received to calculate their correct 2021 Recovery Rebate Credit amount for filing their tax returns.

-The Consolidation Appropriation Act for 2020 increased the minimum addition tax for failure-to-file a tax return within 60 days of its due date.
+The Consolidation Appropriation Act for 2020 increased the minimum addition tax for failure to file a tax return within 60 days of its due date.
 The new additional tax is $435 or 100% of the amount of tax due — whichever is less.